0 Flares 0 Flares ×

 The chances are that hospital bills will have to be paid by you in the first instance though this can be reduced if a reciprocal health care agreement operates or you have an EHIC and are in Europe.

 Depending on your circumstances you may be entitled to compensation for your ruined trip.
-There are solicitors that specialize in travel claims such as Claims 4 Free and they can help you make a successful claim.
+There are solicitors that specialize in travel claims and can help you make a successful claim.
 Some work on a no win no fee basis.

 Hopefully, you will not need any of these services and have memorable trip.